- Facilities Management

 Our summer electrical usage peaked at just over 7.5 Megawatts.

-NATURAL GAS: Oakland University purchases its natural gas on the wholesale market from various suppliers.
+Natural Gas: Oakland University purchases its natural gas on the wholesale market from various suppliers.
 The wholesaler then delivers the gas to our local distribution company (Consumers Energy), who then delivers it to our door via one gas meter located at the Central Heating Plant.
 To view the past wholesale gas prices, look at the monthly New York Mercantile Exchange prices for natural gas contacts originating from Henry Hub.
 Henry Hub is a pipeline hub in Louisiana and is the reference delivery point for all U.S. natural gas futures contracts.
-Click here to view the real time pricing for natural gas on the NYMEX.
+View the real time pricing for natural gas on the NYMEX.
 Trading starts at 10AM weekdays.

-ELECTRICITY: In 2002, Oakland University entered into a two year contract to purchase electricity under our State's Electric Choice program.
+Electricity: In 2002, Oakland University entered into a two year contract to purchase electricity under our State's Electric Choice program.
 The University saved approximately $500,000 in FY03 and $380,000 in FY04 on the program.
 The situation is nearly identical to the natural gas purchasing program.
 An alternative electrical supplier delivers our required electricity to our local distribution company (Detroit Edison), who then delivers it to our switchgear at the south substation.
 The contract has been completed, and we are monitoring market conditions and regulatory issues to see if a second contract will be favorable.
-Click here for more information from the State on Electric Choice.

 Oakland University Facilities Management purchases utilities from Detroit Edison, Consumers Energy, Auburn Hills, Rochester Hills, and other various suppliers.
 All but a few campus buildings are submetered so that utility usage is know building by building.
 Where a department occupies only a portion of a building, an estimate is made on percentage of square footage basis.